Select a program of interest and we’ll connect you with trade schools that match your goals.

 Job Outlook in Vermont

-The U.S. Bureau of Labor Statistics lists phlebotomy as a growth career, with steady demand across hospitals, diagnostic labs, and blood donation centers 1.
+The U.S. Bureau of Labor Statistics lists phlebotomy as a growth career, with ongoing hiring needs across hospitals, diagnostic labs, and blood donation centers 1.
 In Vermont, most openings are in larger towns and cities like Burlington, Montpelier, and Rutland.

 Becoming a phlebotomist in Vermont is straightforward.
 Choose a program with proper accreditation, complete your clinical hours, and pass a national certification exam.
 Once certified, you can apply to hospitals, labs, and clinics across the state.